godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Memcached Datasource.md

-The Godspeed mem-cache Plugin provides caching interfaces, allowing developers to seamlessly use in-memory cache within the Godspeed framework.
+The Godspeed mem-cache plugin provides caching interfaces, allowing developers to seamlessly use in-memory cache within the Godspeed framework.

-## How to add mem-cache plugin in your project:
+## How to add mem-cache plugin in your project
-- Create a godspeed project from the CLI and add the mem-cache plugin from the CLI and select the `@godspeedsystems/plugins-mem-cache-as-datasource` to integrate the plugin.
+**- ** Create a godspeed project from the CLI and add the mem-cache plugin from the CLI and select the `@godspeedsystems/plugins-mem-cache-as-datasource` to integrate the plugin.

 ```
 macbookpro@MacbookPros-MBP gs-test-project % godspeed plugin add